eddmash/powerorm/docs/source/index.rst

+PHP Components
+##############

+A set of Components that easily integrate to you php project.

 *******
 The Orm
 *******

-Powerorm is an object-relational mapper in which you describe your database layout in PHP code.
+:doc:`Powerorm</orm/index>` is an object-relational mapper in which you describe your database layout in PHP code.

 ****
 Form
 ****

 Dealing with HTML forms is one of the most common - and challenging - tasks for a web developer.
-Powerform component makes dealing with forms easy.
+:doc:`Powerform</form/index>` component makes dealing with forms easy.

 *****************
 Extra Information